 Host a headshot mini session event and give it a catchy name to draw people in.
 Mini sessions aren’t just for families anymore as professionals are also interested in having their photo taken without having to book a full shoot.
 You could even invite other vendors to supply food and drinks on the day and turn the event into a unique headshot experience that includes hair and makeup services.

 Target co-op spaces

 Shared working spaces are popping up all over the country and are a great place to meet new entrepreneurs who may need professional headshots.
 You could arrange a headshot day with each of the co-op spaces in your area so that they can market it to their members or you can simply bring your camera along to the shared workspace that you currently rent.
 Get to know the entrepreneurs while you’re there as word of mouth marketing is incredibly powerful, particularly in the small business sector.
-Don’t forget to leave your business card at reception before you leave.
+It's always a great idea to bring along some printed Headshot Photography Welcome Guides and to leave your business card with the receptionist before you leave.

 The photography industry may be a competitive space but a little creativity goes a long way.

 Check out the video below.
 You can find more like these on my YouTube channel by clicking here.